RFD 050: Scripting Ergonomics for Conversation Management

 Implementation Plan

-Phase 1: Shared option structs and fork updates
+Phase 1: Shared option args and fork updates

 Phase 2: jp conversation new